EnergetickaAkademie/ota/README.md

 # EA-OTA Library

-A comprehensive OTA (Over-The-Air) updates and WebSerial debugging library for ESP8266 Arduino projects by Energetická Akademie.
+A comprehensive OTA (Over-The-Air) updates and WebSerial debugging library for ESP8266 and ESP32 Arduino projects by Energetická Akademie.

 ## Features